FormShantonu/NodeJs/node_interview_note.md

   3. Events are fundamental to the asynchronous nature of Node.js.
   4. By understanding events and event-driven principles, you can effectively leverage the power of Node.js for building efficient and scalable applications.

+>What is event argument?

+When we emit a event that time we passing some argument is call event argument.

 > Single Threaded Event Loop Model Processing Steps

 Clients Send requests to the Web Server.